akhmadmamirov/akhmadmamirov/README.md

-# Hello, I'm Akhmad! 🚀
+# Hey, This is Akhmad! 🚀

 I am a Fire Student and Agile Developer, passionate about Microservices, Cloud Architecture & Orchestration, API/backend design, BFF, and Front End React development.